Authress-Engineering/openapi-factory.js/README.md

 	});

 ```

+### Default Headers
+The default headers returned unless overwritten are:
+* For a JSON Object: `{ 'Content-Type': 'application/links+json', 'Access-Control-Allow-Origin': '*' }`
+* For a binary Object: `{ 'Content-Type': 'application/octet-stream', 'Access-Control-Allow-Origin': '*' }`

 #### Custom PathResolver
 It is possible that the default handling of REST routes does not match explicitly match your strategy for resolution.
 Since there is nothing more than string matching it is fairly easy to hoist this function.